mozilla/www.ccadb.org/cas/getting-started.md

 # Getting Started with the CCADB #

-## Requesting a License ##

-To get access to the CCADB, you need a "CA Community License".
-These usage licenses are granted to any CA participating in at least one of the root store programs of the participating root store operators.
-You only need one CA Community License to access the CCADB data relating to all participating root store programs.

-If you believe that you should have a CCADB license but you have not received one, then please send email to support@ccadb.org with your name and the name of the CA you represent.

 ## Logging In ##

 After you receive email with your CA Community License, you may login to the